Stories by J.P. Robinson

 Kimchi and Pop Song in Pyongyang (Popmatters), in which a North Korean civil servant works to preserve his country’s folk music.

 Hot Jazz and Air Raids (Medium), in which invalids and conscientious objectors invent record collecting, during World War Two.
+As recommended on Medium.

 The Fate of Sir Cliff (Medium), in which Cliff Richard visits a retirement complex in his old home town.